North Coast Water Board Program Priorities

 - Review forest management activities for conformance with existing individual and general permits for private, state, and federal lands.
 Conduct compliance and review inspections on 175 projects.

-- Finalize a new Federal Lands Permit for the U.S. Forest Service, Bureau of Land Management, and National Park Service.
-Once adopted, implement permit and review activities for conformance.
+- Implement the Federal Lands Permit for the U.S. Forest Service, Bureau of Land Management, and National Park Service and review activities for conformance.
+Work with the federal agencies to continue seeking regulatory efficiencies and conformance with agency priorities.

 - Engage with the CAL FIRE and Board of Forestry to improve oversight and regulation of post-wildfire timber salvage operations.